Where can I make a copy?

 What should I do if I cannot find articles in the OPAC?

 Please check if you are searching by article title.
 The UTokyo OPAC doesn’t allow you to search by article title.
 Let’s search by the book/journal title in which the article is published.
-The TREE is more helpful in finding books, journals, and articles in one search.

 What kind of databases can I use?